 - Choose from the list of Privacy and security settings

 When typing search terms in the address bar, your default search engine may offer suggestions to help you complete your search.
 As you type, text is sent to your search engine so that they can show you suggestions.
+This service may also send some cookies to your default search engine.
 This is off by default.

-- Default: This is the default behavior in Brave when Fingerprinting Protection is off unless you are in a Tor tab.
-WebRTC has the right to enumerate all interfaces and bind them to discover public interfaces.
+- Default: Unless you are in a Tor tab, WebRTC has the right to enumerate all interfaces and bind them to discover public interfaces.

 - Default Public And Private Interfaces: WebRTC should only use the default route used by http.
 This also exposes the associated default private address.
 Default route is the route chosen by the OS on a multi-homed endpoint.

 - Default Public Interface Only: WebRTC should only use the default route used by http.
 This doesn't expose any local addresses.